-- In a large bowl, combine ingredients and mix with a spoon or use a glove and mix with your hands.
+- In a large bowl, combine the ingredients and mix with a spoon or use gloves and mix with your hands.

-- Roll the meat mixture into large meatballs (about 2" in diameter) and place on a parchment paper-lined baking sheet or broiler pan and bake at 400 degrees for 20-25 minutes.
+- Roll the meat mixture into small meatballs (about 1" in diameter) and place on a parchment paper-lined baking sheet or broiler pan.
+Bake at 350 degrees for 18-20 minutes.
 The internal temperature should reach at least 160 degrees Fahrenheit.

 - Serve hot.

 *This recipe has been revamped.
 If you liked the original one, you can find it here.